13 Best Kontakt Libraries for All Categories 2026

 Native Instruments Session Horns Pro

-It allows you to work with individual instruments or full six-piece sections, with an emphasis on realistic performance, pre-arranged phrases, and articulation control that speeds up writing polished horn parts for pop, jazz, funk, R&B, cinematic, and hybrid tracks without deep manual programming.
+You can use individual instruments or full six-piece sections, focusing on realistic performance, ready-made phrases, and easy articulation control.
+This helps you quickly create polished horn parts for pop, jazz, funk, R&B, cinematic, and hybrid tracks without spending hours programming.

 • 10 Instruments with 34 Articulations Each

-The library includes three saxophones, three trumpets, two trombones, a tuba, and a flugelhorn.
-Each instrument is captured with up to four velocity layers and four round robins, along with 34 articulations including staccato, legato, swells, falls, vibrato, and glissandi ensuring lifelike expressivity.
+The library features three saxophones, three trumpets, two trombones, a tuba, and a flugelhorn.
+Each one has up to four velocity layers and four round robins, plus 34 articulations like staccato, legato, swells, falls, vibrato, and glissando for realistic expression.

 • Animator